-Raised in southern Louisiana, Erik Niel describes his home as a place where people care deeply about food — something that has no doubt helped forge his personal passion and career.
-He learned an early appreciation for where food comes from, and the process of preparing it from beginning to end, a philosophy is something that still heavily influences his cooking.
-Niel was a psychology major at the The University of Texas at Austin where he found he had a fondness for the calculated nature of business, and realized he eventually wanted to have his own.
-After attending Johnson & Wales Culinary School in Vail, Colorado, Niel moved to Chattanooga and took a job as floor manager at the now-closed Southside Grill, where he ended up meeting his wife, Amanda.
-Eventually, the two took jobs at St. John’s, where Erik worked as sous chef for two years while he developed his own business plan.
-In May of 2005, the couple opened Easy Bistro & Bar in downtown Chattanooga.
+Raised in southern Louisiana, Erik Niel describes his home as a place where people care deeply about food — something that has undoubtedly helped forge his personal passion and career.
+Spending lots of time fishing on the bayou.
+Erik learned an early appreciation for where food comes from and the process of preparing it from beginning to end, a philosophy that still heavily influences his cooking.

+Erik was studying at The University of Texas at Austin when he discovered his fondness for the calculated nature of business and realized he eventually wanted to have his own.
+After attending Johnson & Wales Culinary School in Vail, Colorado, Erik moved to Chattanooga and took a job as a floor manager at the now-closed Southside Grill, where he ended up meeting his wife, Amanda.
+Eventually, he took a job at St. John’s, where he worked as a sous chef for two years while developing his business plan.
+In May of 2005, Erik and Amanda opened Easy Bistro & Bar in downtown Chattanooga.
 Then in 2014, they assumed operations of Main Street Meats, transforming it into the local treasure it is today.

 Erik is a two-time James Beard Award nominee for Best Chef: Southeast.

 Amanda Niel learned the value of hard work and entrepreneurship at an early age.
 She grew up locally, and her grandparents owned a construction and plumbing company, which was family-run for generations.
 While completing her education, Amanda worked at fine-dining restaurants in the area, including St. John’s and the now-closed Southside Grill, where she met her husband, Chef Erik Niel.
 After graduating, Amanda got a position working for a sports clothing brand in New York City but consistently felt drawn back to Chattanooga.